asmaloney/gactar/README.md

 // The name of the model (used when generating code and for error messages)
 name: count

-// Description of the model (currently output as a comment in the python code)
+// Description of the model (currently output as a comment in the generated code)
-description: "This is a model which adds numbers.
-Based on the u1_count.py tutorial."
+description: 'This is a model which adds numbers.
+Based on the u1_count.py tutorial.'

 // Examples of starting goals to use when running the model examples {
-    "countFrom 2 5 starting"
+    'countFrom 2 5 starting'
-    "countFrom 1 7 starting"
+    'countFrom 1 3 starting'
 }

 ==config==